Grkmk/ticket-master/README.md

 ### Ticket-Master

-A sample project using microservices
+A sample project using microservices with next.js